What is Shadow Work?

 Dumping your brain into a journal can help process thoughts and feelings, which then leads to a better understanding of them.
-Furthermore, by taking the time to write these things down on a regular basis whether that be on paper or in a digital format like the notes app on your phone, we can gain a greater understanding of our emotions, actions, and past experiences, as well as see connections and patterns that we may have otherwise missed.
+Furthermore, by taking the time to write these things down on a regular basis whether that be on paper or in a digital format like the notes app on your phone(All-in-one-digital and printable planner) we can gain a greater understanding of our emotions, actions, and past experiences, as well as see connections and patterns that we may have otherwise missed.
 Journaling is powerful for self-growth processes like shadow work because it is reflective.

 4-Express your inner shadow artistically: